 King George V playing field:

-The playing field next to Community Centre is out of bounds for dogs, but from 16th October 2018 to 16th April 2019 a six-month trial allows dog owners to use the King George V river bank area.
+The playing field next to Community Centre is out of bounds for dogs, but dog owners can use the King George V river bank area.

 Dogs aren't allowed in the main hall of Lostwithiel Community Centre but you can relax in the cafe with your owner.
 There are also dog tie-ups and water bowls outside the Centre if your owner is visiting a fair or market.